Core systems

 If a client’s MOQ is 100 units, and their inventory reaches that amount, PrepFlow will automatically group those items into a Requested Shipment.

-This helps automate recurring fulfillment cycles for clients who send predictable volume.
+This helps automate recurring fulfillment cycles for clients with predictable volume.

 3. Client-Initiated (Manual Requests)